 - Add salt and pepper to taste.

-- Ladle into individual bowls and add parsley to taste.
+- Ladle into individual bowls and add parsley, green onions, or chives to taste.

 If you don’t have an immersion blender, you may use a regular blender to puree the soup.
 After removing pot from heat, allow it to cool for five minutes.
 Carefully transfer the soup from the pot to the blender in batches (don’t fill blender more than halfway).
 Cover top of blender with a kitchen towel (don’t fully cover with blender lid – allow for heat to vent) and pulse the blender to start the pureeing.
 Then process until smooth.
 Return soup back to pot and add the cream.